cicy886/tarot-card-reader-proposal/README.md

 #### Saturday, 02/26/2022

-*1:00-3:05: Got all images displayed on one page with a sigle function
+* 1:00-3:05: Got all images displayed on one page with a sigle function

+#### Sunday, 02/27/2022

+* 9:30 - 10:20 Watched a video for use effect and fetch data from api